Daredevil-4254/Electicast/README.md

 #### Note:
-- Make sure to install Node.js v11.14.0 to make sure the app runs fine.
+--> Make sure to install Node.js v11.14.0 to make sure the app runs fine.
 Testing for other node versions is yet to be done.
-- MongoDB must be working in background on localhost:27017
+  --> MongoDB must be working in background on localhost:27017

 ## Tech Stack:

-- Smartpy taquito/Web3 (for writing/connecting the Blockchain contract)
+--> Smartpy taquito/Web3 (for writing/connecting the Blockchain contract)
-- html css javascript (front-end)
+--> html,css ,javascript (front-end)
-- MongoDB/ExpressJS/Node.js (back-end)
+--> MongoDB/ExpressJS/Node.js (back-end)

 ## Screenshots of the website:
-  provided in ppt
+ --> Provided in ppt